 REVIEWING: The information is being reviewed and cleaned up, internally by the team.

 CONFIRMING: Information about the requirement is being reviewed / confirmed by communities and experts.
-(The name of such a person shall be provided at the end of each session indicated filed).
+(The name of such a person shall be provided at the end of each session indicated field).

 ACCEPTED: Information about the requirement is complete, accurate and accepted as correct by all stakeholders.